-Source: Seahawks are making a serious push at acquiring Jadeveon Clowney
+Source: Seahawks, Texans ‘close’ to completing deal for Jadeveon Clowney

 The Seahawks are thought to think they can work out something contractually with Clowney following the season, but that if not, they could tag Clowney again next year and potentially trade him, or let him walk as an unrestricted free agent and potentially get a third-round pick as compensation in 2021.

-Speculation about a possible trade grew overnight when Seahawks left tackle Duane Brown — who is close with Clowney after playing with him in Houston from 2014 until himself being traded to Seattle in 2017 — posted a tweet at 11L22 p.m.
+Speculation about a possible trade grew overnight when Seahawks left tackle Duane Brown — who is close with Clowney after playing with him in Houston from 2014 until Brown was was traded to Seattle in 2017 — posted a tweet at 11:22 p.m.
 Friday with six pairs of inquiring eyes.

 Saturday morning brought confirmation that a deal indeed could be close.